JuliaData/DataFrames.jl/docs/src/man/formulas.md

 mm = ModelMatrix(ModelFrame(Z ~ X*Y, df))
 ```

-You can control how categorical variables (e.g., `PooledDataArray` columns) are converted to `ModelMatrix` columns by specifying _contrasts_ when you construct a `ModelFrame`:
+You can control how categorical variables (e.g., `CategoricalArray` columns) are converted to `ModelMatrix` columns by specifying _contrasts_ when you construct a `ModelFrame`:

 ```julia
 mm = ModelMatrix(ModelFrame(Z ~ X*Y, df, contrasts = Dict(:X => HelmertCoding())))